ExSituMarketing/EXS-PhpUserAgentBundle/README.md

 Wrapper for global function in https://github.com/donatj/PhpUserAgent/

-## Installing the # EXS-SimpleMongoBundle in a new Symfony2 project
+## Installing the # EXS-PhpUserAgentBundle in a new Symfony2 project

 Edit composer.json file with # EXS-PhpUserAgentBundle dependency:
 ``` js